 The District is growing and several residential projects are being developed.
-Lago Mar, a subdivision with 5,000 to 7,500 residential units has recently begun developing.
+Lago Mar, a subdivision with 5,000 to 7,500 residential units is under construction.

 The Bay Colony subdivision continues to grow.
-Other subdivisions, on the west side of the District, include plans for approximately 550 new residential homes within the next five to seven years.
+Other subdivisions, on the west side of the District, have started building and include plans for approximately 550 new residential homes within the next five to seven years.